Learn all there is to know about the Easter Bunny and its connection to Easter.

-One very popular depiction and re-imagining of the Easter Bunny in modern-day media is the character E. Aster Bunnymund.
+One prevalent depiction and re-imagining of the Easter Bunny in modern-day media is E. Aster Bunnymund.
 The character is from the movie Rise of the Guardians.
 The movie, the Easter Bunny’s home, is from Australia.
-Many other well known folkloric and mythical figures are his allies.
+Many other well-known folkloric and mythical figures are his allies.
 Some of them were the tooth fairy, father frost, Santa Claus, and the Sandman.

 He has walking Easter eggs as minions and tall sentinel eggs.
-He and his allies were known to be enemies with the villain Pitch, more commonly known as The Boogeyman.
+The Easter Bunny and his allies were known to be enemies with the villain Pitch, more commonly known as The Boogeyman.

 What is Easter?

-Easter, which may also be known as Pascha or Resurrection Day is a festival recalling and paying respect to the resurrection of Jesus from the dead.
+Easter, which may also be known as Pascha or Resurrection Day, is a festival recalling and paying respect to the resurrection of Jesus from the dead.
 It is stated in the New Testament to have happened on the third day of Jesus’s burial after his crucifixion in 30 AD.
-The festival is observed as a culmination of the Passion of Jesus and Lent, which is 40-day fasting.
+The festival is observed as a culmination of the Passion of Jesus and Lent, 40-day fasting.

 When is Easter Sunday?